BACKGROUNDER

 Book of the Year award.

 My desire to work with other publishers in different ways was mounting all the time and not long after turning 30, it was all change.
-I moved from London to Manchester - a fabulous, forward-thinking city and set out on a freelance writing career.
-Lows were few and mainly computer-related.
-The highs, though, kept on coming.
+I moved from London to Manchester - a fabulous, forward-thinking city, and set out on a freelance writing career.
+Lows were few but the highs kept on coming.
 Winning a Times Education Supplement (TES) book award and working with great people, truly enthusiastic about books, made it clear that writing was definitely, the career for me.

 Mid Thirties In Manchester